 In 3-D, Dare to Be Stupid and Polka Party from 1984/85/86 are composed mostly of New Wave, over-the-top electropop and bar rock.

-Even Worse and UHF: Official Motion Picture Soundtrack and Some Other Stuff from 1988/89 are comprised of arena-oriented dance pop, hair metal, hip hop and teen pop.
+Even Worse and UHF: Official Motion Picture Soundtrack and Some Other Stuff from 1988/89 are composed of arena-oriented dance pop, hair metal, hip hop and teen pop.

-Bad Hair Day from 1996 is comprised of hip hop, alternative rock, grunge, college rock and R&B.
+Bad Hair Day from 1996 is composed of hip hop, alternative rock, grunge, college rock and R&B.

-Poodle Hat and Straight Outta Lynwood from 2003 and 2006 are comprised of hip-hop, ringtone rap, punk rock, emo rock and R&B, with some ribbing of popular American Idol launched acts thrown in.
+Poodle Hat and Straight Outta Lynwood from 2003 and 2006 are composed of hip-hop, ringtone rap, punk rock, emo rock and R&B, with some ribbing of popular American Idol launched acts thrown in.

 2011's Alpocalypse is composed of hip hop, dance pop and bubblegum teen pop.
 In addition, the album's title is in reference to the 2011 and 2012 doomsday predictions.